Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 In addition other possible sanctions :

-• From alerts sent to an entity's customers concerning potential risks
+• From alerts sent to an entity's customers about potential risks

 • From administrative measures such as compliance orders, business suspensions, licence withdrawals, etc.